department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/service-inside.md

 ### Can I get disability compensation from VA?

-Yes, if:
+Yes, if both are true:

-- You have 1 or more health problems believed to be caused by Agent Orange, and
+- You have 1 or more health problems believed to be caused by Agent Orange
 - You served in:
-  - Vietnam (including aboard a ship on the inland waterways) for any length of time between January 9, 1962, and May 7, 1975, or
+  - Vietnam (including aboard a ship on the inland waterways) for any length of time between January 9, 1962, and May 7, 1975 OR
   - The Korean Demilitarized Zone for any length of time between April 1, 1968, and August 31, 1971

 [See a list of Agent Orange‒related health problems](https://www.vets.gov/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/diseases/).